evilsocket/www.pwnagotchi.ai/content/configuration/_index.md

 **You can configure the refresh interval of the display via `ui.fps`.** We recommend using a slow refresh rate to avoid shortening the lifetime of your e-ink display.
 The default value is `0`, which will *only* refresh when changes are made to the screen.

-## Apply the new Configuration
+## Apply the new configuration

 Now you can run:

     sudo service pwnagotchi restart

-In order to restart the service with the new configuration.
+...in order to restart the service with the new configuration.

 {{% notice warning %}}
 <p>You will need to either reboot your unit or perform this step every time you will change the configuration.</p>